WBMM

 WBMM (channel 22) is a television station licensed to Tuskegee, Alabama, United States, serving the Montgomery area as an affiliate of The CW Plus.
 It is owned by Bahakel Communications alongside Selma-licensed CBS affiliate WAKA (channel 8); Bahakel also provides certain services to ABC affiliate WNCF (channel 32) under a shared services agreement (SSA) with SagamoreHill Broadcasting.
-The stations share studios on Harrison Road in north Montgomery, while WBMM's transmitter is located in unincorporated southwestern Bullock County along the Pike County line.
+The three stations share studios on Harrison Road in north Montgomery; WBMM's transmitter is located in unincorporated southwestern Bullock County along the Pike County line.

-In addition to its own digital signal, WBMM is simulcast in standard definition on WNCF's second digital subchannel (UHF channel 31.2 or virtual channel 32.2 via PSIP) from its transmitter in Gordonville, Alabama.
+In addition to its own digital signal, WBMM is simulcast in standard definition on WNCF's second digital subchannel (32.2), broadcasting from its transmitter in Gordonville, Alabama.